Sandritsch91/HTML5-FormRefiller/README.md

 # HTML5-FormRefiller
-Saves the data from a HTML5-Form into the local storage and refills the form on the next visit.
+Saves the data from a HTML5-Form into the local storage on submit, and refills the form on the next visit.

 ##How to use
 - Include jQuery `<script src="../external/jquery-2.2.1.min.js"></script>`